ewaybotYan/liblooklike/doc/papers/tutorial1.md

 Thus if you replicate six times your computation devices and split work equally between each one, you can expect a performance improvement by a factor up to six.

-Figure [] shows the diffrence between sequential, and parallel execution.
+Figure [] shows the difference between sequential, and parallel execution.

-Further in this serie of tutorials, we will call computation device the object that take data input, execute a computation on it and returns the result of the algorithm.
+Further in this series of tutorials, we shall call computation device the object that take data input, execute a computation on it and returns the result of the algorithm.
 Parallelization will happen inside this computation device.